iTwin/platform-api-documentation/apis/overview/lifecycle.md

 ![api-lifecycle-diagram](/images/API-Lifecycle-complete.jpg)

-### Technical Preview
+### Technology Preview

-We may release new APIs, features, and operations as a Technical Preview.
+We may release new APIs, features, and operations as a Technology Preview.
 This allows you to review upcoming capabilities and provide feedback.
 Additionally, it assists us in making sure we are providing the right solutions and expected functionality.

-You may use APIs in Technical Preview for free while they are in preview.
+You may use APIs in Technology Preview for free while they are in preview.
 Do not use these APIs in Production.
 They are available for testing only, to gather feedback before releasing for General Availability.

-**Note**: We reserve the right to remove items in Technical Preview from the ecosystem at any time.
+**Note**: We reserve the right to remove items in Technology Preview from the ecosystem at any time.
 In which case, we will no longer support them.

 ### General Availability